Fashion, one of the most polluting industries

 When talking about fashion, it makes sense to start with the challenge of our generation – climate change.
 The fashion industry is responsible for up to 10% of global greenhouse gas emissions.
 Maybe that sounds too abstract.
 Imagine then that, in 2018, the fashion industry produced more GHG emissions than France, Germany, and the United Kingdom combined.

-If the industry does not undergo some dramatic changes in the following years, it will continue steering at a long distance from the 1.5oC target of the Paris Agreement.
+If the industry does not undergo fast changes in the following years, it will continue steering at a long distance from the 1.5oC target of the Paris Agreement.
 By 2030, it will actually be as far as 50% from the target if the industry opts for maintaining business as usual.

 Plastic that we see

 When thinking about what goes into our clothes, our mind usually goes to cotton.
 However, 65% of our clothing is plastic-based, as it uses materials like acrylic, nylon, and polyester.
 Each year, the clothing industry uses around 70 million barrels of oil to manufacture its polyester.
 This is enough for a medium-sized car to drive around the Earth almost 800,000 times.
-This oil consumption is linked to climate change, pollution, and resource depletion.
+This oil consumption is linked to climate change, pollution, and resource reduction.

 Polyester production for textiles generated about 706 billion kg of greenhouse gases in 2015, the same amount 185 coal power plants produce in one year.